azliu0/dotfiles/latex/README.md

 # LaTeX

 To take notes and do problem sets, I use my own style file.
 More details about what it looks like, functionality, and a minimal working example can be found [here](https://github.com/azliu0/_andrew.sty).
+I use [LuaSnip](https://github.com/L3MON4D3/LuaSnip) for snippets.

 ### setup and workflow